andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">11/2018</p>

-This post documents my dense ship segmenter for Kaggle's Ship Detection Challenge.
-The basic pipeline consists of a ship/noship CNN followed by a ship segmenting Unet and some post-processing.
+This is my dense ship segmenter for Kaggle's Ship Detection Challenge.
+The pipeline consists of a ship/noship CNN followed by a ship segmenting Unet and some post-processing.

 ## [Exploring the First-Link Taxonomy of Wikipedia](wikilinks.html)